-The Arm Compiler toolchain does not support floating-point exception trapping for AArch64 targets.
+The Arm[®] Compiler for Embedded FuSa toolchain does not support floating-point exception trapping for AArch64 targets.

-Note The following functionality requires a floating-point model that supports exceptions.
-In Arm Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.
+The following functionality requires a floating-point model that supports exceptions.
+In Arm Compiler for Embedded FuSa 6 this floating-point model is disabled by default.
+To enable it, use the armclang command-line option -ffp-mode=full.